Care home regional directors compete in charity cook off

 Isabela and Claire are keeping their cards very close to their chests regarding what they will be cooking but they have been practising hard.
 Claire comments: “Isabela and I are passionate about the Foundation so we both jumped at the chance to be able to raise funds and give back.
 We both love cooking, I am self-taught because I think it is so important for my kids to eat well.”
 Isabela adds: “We’re both very competitive so really want to win, we will give it our very best shot!
 The pride of the division is at stake!”

-General Manager of Elm Bank care home, Marvellous Bindura, said: “We are all so proud of Claire and Isabela for taking part in this challenge, they really are amazing – is there nothing they can’t do!
+General Manager of Claremont Parkway care home, Joanna Mosses, said: “We are all so proud of Claire and Isabela for taking part in this challenge, they really are amazing – is there nothing they can’t do!
 Their dishes look absolutely fantastic and they will raise so much money for the Foundation, we think they are absolute super stars!